it-projects-llc/saas-addons/saas/README.rst

     * get authentication on master database in requests' session (use authenticate method from odoo/tests/common.py)
     * open "connect to build url"
     * check that you are finally redirected to /web page at the build
-* TODO: add computed record in saas.db model to avoid using the name of the master database
+* TODO: add computed record in saas.db model to avoid using the name of the master database.
+Some new db type is needed.
+Say, ``('other', 'Reserved DB Name')``

 Credits
 =======